mistsys/mist-vble-android-sdk/README.md

 ## Release Notes:
 **New:**
-* Upgraded the cipher suite for websocket connection to provide support in Android 10.
-* SSL Upgrade.

-**Improvements:**
-* Minor bug fixes with Android Sensor fusion optimization.

-## Integrating Mist SDK
-To integrate Mist vBLE Android SDK in your app, please follow the instructions available at [Integration Guide in Wiki section](https://github.com/mistsys/mist-vble-android-sdk/wiki)
+* Support to enroll Orgs on Google Cloud environment, in addition to AWS.

 ## Sample Apps:
-For more detail, you can see the implementation in the sample app [here](https://github.com/mistsys/mist-vble-android-sdk/tree/master/DemoApp).
+For more detail, you can see the implementation in the sample app [here](https://github.com/mistsys/mist-vble-android-sdk/tree/beta/DemoApp).

 ## Contact Us